 There are certain unwanted behaviours which would prevent a dog from passing the initial assessment, but our assessor would either advise a training regimen in order to re-apply at a later date (re-assessment is free of charge), or in some cases you may be advised that your dog is really not suitable to work in public and begin training as a Pawsable assistance dog.
 These behaviours include:-

 We will always try to be helpful and advise training and re-assessment if we feel it is appropriate, however we will be honest too.
-Dogs displaying the behaviours above are not suitable to be working in public, and it wold be unethical of us to suggest differently.
+Dogs displaying the behaviours above are not suitable to be working in public, and it would be unethical of us to suggest differently.

 The reality is that very few places who see an assistance dog belonging to a trusted organisation with supporting documentation will refuse entry.

-It also gives you that foundation of support and a network of help and expertise that you don't have when you are an owner trainer in isolation.
+Being a Pawsable member gives you that foundation of support and a network of help and expertise that you don't have when you are an owner trainer in isolation.